duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 When exporting to dataframes, we measured the performance in both cases.
 However, when summarizing the total performance, we chose the best performing format at the time.
 This likely mirrors the behavior of performance-sensitive users (as they would likely not write to both formats!).
-In version 0.5.1, DuckDB's performance when writing to and reading from the Apache Arrow format surpassed Pandas.
+In version 0.5.1, released September 2022, DuckDB's performance when writing to and reading from the Apache Arrow format surpassed Pandas.
 As a result, versions 0.2.7 to 0.4.0 use Pandas, and 0.5.1 onward uses Arrow.

 On the import side, replacement scans allow DuckDB to read those same formats without a prior import step.